2023 Marshall-Motley Scholars Program

 What is the deadline to apply for the Marshall-Motley Scholars Program?

-The application deadline for this year’s Marshall-Motley Scholars Program is 5 p.m.
-Eastern Time, Tuesday, February 6, 2023.
-This is the third year of a five-year program; students entering law school over the next two years will also be eligible to apply for the scholarship each year.
+The application deadline for this year’s Marshall-Motley Scholars Program is 11:59 p.m.
+Eastern Time, Friday, February 2, 2024.
+This is the fourth year of a five-year program; students entering law school in fall 2025 will also be eligible to apply for the scholarship.
 You can learn more about the program and apply at marshallmotleyscholars.org.

 What is LSAC doing to support the Marshall-Motley Scholars Program?